 Only souls and primal matter are permanent in the sense of unchanging, and both of them are all-pervasive.
 Everything else, although also eternal, continually changes.
 All events and phenomena are eternal in the sense that they exist eternally in unmanifest (Skt. avyakta) forms, and then for a brief moment become manifest.
 Thus, the results of actions are already present in the causes.
 Nothing new ever arises.

 Samkhya asserts no supreme god or creator.
-Nor are the perturbations of primal matter caused by persons.
-They occur, however, because of the mere presence of persons.
-Eventually, the perturbations lead to persons gaining liberation, but not as an act of will on the side of primal matter.
-Because of this, all beings will eventually attain liberation.
+Nor are the perturbations of primal matter caused by beings.
+They occur, however, because of the mere presence of beings.
+Eventually, the perturbations lead to each being gaining liberation, but not as an act of will on the side of primal matter.
+Because of this, all individual beings will eventually attain liberation.

 Mahayana Buddhism says that all beings are capable of attaining liberation and enlightenment, but it is not inevitable that everyone will.
 Even if someone is surrounded by all the Buddhas and bodhisattvas of the universe, if the person is not receptive and not interested, he or she would not listen to the Buddha’s teachings and would not think about or practice the Dharma.